-President of U.S. Capital Markets and the Northeast Region at Colliers
+President, U.S. Capital Markets and Northeast Region at Colliers

 David Amsterdam manages investment sales, debt and equity, and finance transactions for Colliers.
 But since the pandemic hit, he has been focused on maintaining connectivity with his team and clients.

 Amsterdam spends a lot of time talking with colleagues around the world to make sure everyone understands what’s happening on a global level and figuring out how to close deals during the downturn.

 “As we’re trying to bring cross-border capital in, we actually have to get people here, which means people have to get on planes,” he said.
 “Getting people to come in and do due diligence is extremely challenging right now. […] We’re also responsible for vetting buyers and some of the equity that we’re bringing to the table.
 So that process is three times more challenging because you can’t spend four hours with somebody.
 You’re spending time on a phone call and Zoom, and it takes more time to get things over the goal line.”

 When the pandemic hit, the nine-figure deals in the market were suddenly being retraded.
 But Amsterdam knew it was too soon to jump at lower bids.

 “People are looking for really harsh distress terms,” he said.
 “But the market wasn’t really there yet.
 We had clients in a $100 million deal wonder if they may consider taking $80 million.
 We encouraged everybody to pump the brakes.”